Gore9907/routing-app/README.md

 # 🗺️ Route Optimizer

 A web-based routing application that helps users optimize travel routes by calculating the most efficient path between multiple waypoints using the Google Maps Directions API.
-Built with React, Vite, and the Google Maps JavaScript SDK.
+Built with React, Vite, and the Google Maps JavaScript SDK and Firebase Authentication and FireStore.

 ---